President-Elect Biden Has A Plan To Combat COVID-19. Here's What's In It

 Specifically, Biden's plan calls for empowering scientists at the Centers for Disease Control and Prevention to help set national, evidence-based guidance to stop outbreaks as well as making significant investments in vaccine distribution, testing and the creation of a public health workforce to carry out contact tracing and other services.

 "We have to function as one nation.
-That means having a national plan," Dr. Vivek Murthy, a former surgeon general and a key adviser to the Biden campaign, told NPR recently.
+That means having a national plan," Murthy, a key adviser to the Biden campaign, told NPR recently.

 Murthy said Biden will focus on helping Americans get what they need to keep themselves and their families safe.
 "What you're going to see is a laser focus on ensuring that people get ... adequate testing and clear information," he said.